fdm-monster/fdm-monster/client-vue/README.md

-# client-3dpf
+# client-3dhub

-The client UI for 3D Print Farm.
-Please see https://github.com/davidzwa/3d-print-farm for more information.
+The client UI for 3D Hub.
+Please see https://github.com/3d-hub/3d-hub for more information.

 ## Project setup
 ```
-npm install @davidzwa/client-3dpf
+npm install @3d-hub/client
 ```

 ### Compiles and hot-reloads for development